VibeStudio

 Dev Server

-Start your project's dev server directly from VibeStudio.
-It reads project.json to determine the right command.
+Start your project's dev server directly from VibeStudio by clicking the play button.
+It reads your project.json to determine the right command (npm run dev, etc.) and streams output in the bottom panel.

 Push & Pull

-Sync specs with VibeHub.
-Push creates an update (PR) on the web.
-Pull fetches the latest specs from the remote and commits them locally.
+Sync specs with VibeHub using the push/pull buttons in the top bar.
+Push creates an update (like a PR) on the web for your team to review.
+Pull fetches the latest specs from the remote and commits them to your local .vibe/ directory.

 Chat Sidebar

-Ask the AI questions about your project, get suggestions for spec improvements, or debug compilation issues.
+Open the chat panel to ask the AI questions about your project, get suggestions for spec improvements, or debug compilation issues.
+The chat is context-aware — it knows about your specs and generated code.

 Download